-Update July 2022: Summer 2022 teacher assessment data demonstrates that SEND pupils in all year groups and subjects are now closer to their attainment targets than at baseline.
+Review 2021/22: Summer 2022 teacher assessment data demonstrates that pupils with SEND in all year groups and subjects are now closer to their attainment targets than at baseline.
 It is an even split of whether SEND or non-SEND pupils have made greater progress since baseline this academic year towards their average individual targets.